ahyql/leangit/readme.txt

-git is a distributed version control system git is free software creating new branch is quick and simple git has a mutable index called stage
+git is a distributed version control system git is free software creating new branch is quick and simple git has a mutable index called stage git tracks changes